Bhavya Gandhi: Early and personal life

 His father died on 12 May 2021 due to Covid related complications.

 Career

-Television career and success (2008–2019)

-From 2008 to 2017, Gandhi appeared in the comedy show Taarak Mehta Ka Ooltah Chashmah as Tipendra Jethalal Gada (commonly known as Tappu), son of Jethalal and Daya.
+From 2008 to 2017, Gandhi appeared in the comedy show Taarak Mehta Ka Ooltah Chashmah as Tipendra "Tapu" Jethalal Gada, son of Jethalal and Daya.
 He left the show to pursue a career as a film actor, saying that the makers are ignoring his character in the show.
 Bhavya became a household name with his role of Tapu.
-In 2019, he appeared in the show Shaadi Ke Siyape, where he played the role of Nanku.

-Film career and further success (2010–present)

 Gandhi first appeared in films with the role of child lead Suryakant in the 2010 Hindi language film Striker.
 He also appeared in a short film Fidget Spinner as Aniket.

 Bhavya made his Gujarati film debut with Pappa Tamne Nahi Samjaay, in 2017.
 It starred Manoj Joshi, Ketki Dave and Johny Lever and was a critical and commercial success.